Observed Trends in FRB Population and Bi-modality in their Peak Luminosity Density Distribution: Basic Framework

+since the direction of an FRB as seen by the CHIME telescopes does not change appreciably in such a short interval.

+As the FRB energy $E$ (eq.(\ref{Energy})) and the luminosity density $L_{300}$ (eq.(\ref{L300})) are proportional to fluence and flux density, respectively, we have defined various parameters below that can be computed for CHIME FRBs too in a meaningful manner (except for the quantity $X5$, which is a dimensionless characterization of the energy density $u$ and can be computed only for non-CHIME data).

-In the above expressions, $n_e$ is a fixed fiducial number density of electrons used in order to obtain a `length' dimension from the DM.
-In this paper, we have set $n_e= 0.03\ \mbox{cm}^{-3}$, the value of the Galactic disc electron number density.
+In the expressions for $X1$ to $X4$, $n_e$ that appears is a fiducial number density of electrons used to obtain a `length' dimension from the DM.
+In this paper, we have set $n_e= 0.03\ \mbox{cm}^{-3}$, which is the mean value of the Galactic disc electron number density.

+$X1$ and $X2$ are distinct dimensionless parameters characterizing the product of the FRB energy and luminosity density in two different ways, while $X3$ is a dimensionless parameter associated with the luminosity density alone.
+The quantity $X4$, on the other hand, is a dimensionless parameter capturing the essence of the the physical quantity $u/L_{300}$.
+A lower bound to the degree of coherence per radio photon is characterized by the dimensionless parameter $X6$.

+The parameter $X7$ defined by eq.(34), involving the actual brightness temperature given by eq.(21) and the energy density $E/l^3_{em}$, is so constructed that only the measured and estimated quantities as well as the ratio of flux density to fluence come into play (eq.(35)) in computing the parameter, despite not knowing the FRB size $l_{em}$.
+Therefore, $X7$ can be estimated for the CHIME FRBs.